al6x/vfs/readme.md

 # Vfs - Virtual File System

-Handy and simple abstraction over any storage that can represent (at least partly) concept of 'file' and 'directory'.
+Handy and simple abstraction over any storage that can represent concept of 'file' and 'directory' (or at least part of it).

-Currently there are following implementations available:
+Currently, there are following implementations available:

 - local file system
 - remote file system (over ssh)